willswats/race-time/README.md

 ## Why and How I Have Improved My Artefact Since the Prototype Deadline

 While developing this application, it went through several iterations.
 After the Easter break, I had an app which had the `race-timer` and the `race-results` components on the same page, and then a separate page for the race results.
 After learning that the app requires roles, I re-structured it so that the `race-results` component is on a separate screen, as this makes it easier to selectively hide the page depending upon the role.
 Moreover, this allowed me to increase the size of certain elements, which is important because the app is expected to be used by older people out in cold weather.

+Previously I did not show errors in the UI when there were network issues, however, I refactored it by checking for network errors when fetching, and then adding errors to the UI.
+However, this could still be handled better by using service workers.
+For example, when submitting race results I am currently showing an error and not allowing the user to submit if they have network issues, however, I could have used a service worker to cache the request and then when the user goes online, the request could be sent.

 ## Reflects on the Development as a Whole, Including my Use of AI